Quebec Parent Sponsorship: MIFI Rules, Income Requirements, and the 2026 Moratorium

 Given processing times of 46 to 48 months for Quebec PGP files, the Super Visa becomes especially important for Quebec-based families.

-The Super Visa is a federal program — it does not go through MIFI and is not affected by Quebec's moratorium.
+The Super Visa is a federal program — it does not go through MIFI and is not affected by Quebec's undertaking intake limits.
 Quebec-based sponsors can apply for a Super Visa for their parents using the same process available to sponsors anywhere in Canada.

 The Super Visa income requirement uses the federal LICO threshold (without the 30% buffer), which for most Quebec-based sponsors is lower than what MIFI requires for the undertaking.
-A sponsor who meets the federal LICO threshold can secure a Super Visa for their parents while waiting for MIFI to reopen.
+A sponsor who meets the federal LICO threshold may qualify for a Super Visa for their parents while waiting for MIFI's undertaking process.

 The Super Visa allows stays of up to five years per entry, with extensions possible from inside Canada.
 For families facing a four-year PGP wait, this provides meaningful time together rather than continued separation.